 No one wants moths in their home.
 If you have high-end clothing or furniture, moth larvae can do many thousands of dollars of damage in a very short time.
 The presence of moths in your cabinets can leave you afraid to open them or to eat any of the food that you purchased.

 You need to get moths out of your home quickly before they begin to reproduce.
-A full-blown moth infestation is frustrating and upsetting, but moth removal is possible, and with perseverance and the right approach, moths can be defeated.
+A full-blown moth infestation is frustrating and upsetting, but moth removal is possible, and with perseverance and the right approach, moths and other insects can be defeated.